 VGCC met still another long-range goal in 1989 with the construction of a \$2 million Small Business/Civic Center on the Main Campus.
-In addition, an access road to the Center was completed as was a loop road that has provided greater convenience and additional parking areas.

-Phenomenal growth in the '80s underscored VGCC's ongoing efforts in the '90s to serve area citizens with new and improved educational opportunities that included the opening of a new satellite facility in Franklin County.
-During 1993-94, the College served more than 13,000 curriculum and extension students - or one out of every eight eligible adults residing within its service area.
+Phenomenal growth in the '80s underscored VGCC's ongoing efforts in the '90s to serve area citizens with new and improved educational opportunities that included the opening of a new satellite facility in Franklin County in 1991.